TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Decide on what this will look like (both after the decision page and straight)
 - [ ] Investigate firebase as an option
 - [ ] Actually code all this - depends on whether I use PHP/mySQL or the Firebase option
+- [ ] Make sure that people can come back to their answers!
+Either by creating an account (hard) or giving each results page a unique URL (slightly less hard?)

 #Design stuff